VISION-SAM/mac-changer/README.md

 # mac-changer-for-linux
-Python program to change mac address of NIC in linux system.
+Python program to change mac address.

 Run this Program as super-user (sudo)